osheengupta/Heart-stroke-prediction/README.md

 Project is: _finished_ and was done as a part of Data Mining course at California State University East Bay.

 ## Contact
+If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on <a href="osheengupta1994@gmail.com" target="_blank">email</a> or
+<a href="www.linkedin.com/in/osheengupta" target="_blank">LinkedIn</a>